stockc/mnug/public/speakers.md

     electronics (wireless technology).

 *   <a name="lukast"></a>
-    **Lukas Taegert**
+    **Lukas Taegert-Atkinson**
     After finishing his PhD studying the mathematical properties of black holes, Lukas decided to go for less substance from then on and follow his passion of becoming a software developer.
-He is now a full-time developer and JavaScript enthusiast at TNG Technology Consulting GmbH where he is working with React and Angular in the frontend and maintains several node servers for their development backend.
-He also likes to spam on npm occasionally.
+He is now a JavaScript enthusiast at TNG Technology Consulting GmbH, and is the leading maintainer of Rollup.js - a next-generation JavaScript module bundler that is used widely by the industry.

 *   <a name="markuss"></a>
     **Markus Spanier**